rekire/LazyWorker/README.md

 LazyWorker
 ==========

-LazyWorker a my helper class for doing tasks delayed.
+LazyWorker is a helper class for doing tasks delayed.
 Such as checking inputs which require network operations and should not been done after each key down.

 ## Setup (gradle based)

 Edit your `build.gradle` and add this line to your dependencies:

-    compile 'eu.rekisoft.android:lazyworker:1.0.+'
+    compile 'eu.rekisoft.android:lazyworker:2.0.0'

-So it should look like this:
+It should look something like this:

     dependencies {
         // other dependencies comes here
-        compile 'eu.rekisoft.android:lazyworker:1.0.+'
+        compile 'eu.rekisoft.android:lazyworker:2.0.0'
     }

 ## Example